Definitions of fasting and starvation

 Fasting to regenerate your skin cells

-I am so glad we delved into these juicy fasting benefits!
+I am so glad we delved into these juicy intermittent fasting health benefits for women!
 Overall, I only mentioned a few benefits of intermittent fasting for your health!
 Believe it or not, there are more!
 An important thing to remember is that fasting should be incorporated with other lifestyle changes!
 If you would like to learn more about how you can improve your health, I encourage you to visit my start here page.
 There you will read about the necessary steps to achieve wellness.
 Remember, it is all about your lifestyle in its entirety at the end of the day.